 Do this once or twice a week and see if you can tell the difference.
 My sleep has certainly improved since the first time I dipped myself in the salty bath.
 I hope it can help you too.

-Note: You don’t have to have the extra ingredients like I have done here, but soaking in salty water can dry your skin, which is why I added sweet almond oil, milk powder and ground oats onto the recipe.
+Note: You don’t have to have the extra ingredients like I have done here, but soaking in salt water can dry your skin, which is why I added sweet almond oil, milk powder and ground oats onto the recipe.

 That’s it for now.